SUE2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* to move files starting with capital to /tmp/u rm *~ to delete all files ending with ~ mkdir -p to make directories per the all names welcome/to/school
+mv [[:upper:]]* to move files starting with capital to /tmp/u rm *~ to delete all files ending with ~ mkdir -p to make directories per the all names welcome/to/school ls -xamp to long list with commas in order of hidden to digital and to letters